-The Aaron M. Chaney residence 1,728 square feet, four bedrooms, two bath, single family dwelling and sits on a slightly sloped (northwest to south-east), rectangular-shaped lot of 10,036 square feet (0.2304 acres) with a north-south stream easement and with a chamfered south-west corner and a shared driveway access to the residence from the street (separate TMK).
-The property is located on the west-facing Nu'uauu mountainside directly adjacent to the Pali Highway in the northwest and connects via Mamalahoa Pl. to the Old Pali Road.
+The 1950 Aaron M. Chaney residence (1,728 square feet) is a family dwelling with four bedrooms and two bathrooms that sits on a slightly sloped (northwest to south-east), rectangular-shaped lot of 10,036 square feet (0.2304 acres) with a north-south stream easement, a chamfered south-west corner, and a shared driveway access to the residence from the street (TMK 190080150000).
+The property is located on the west-facing Nu'uanau mountainside directly adjacent to the Pali Highway in the northwest and connects via Mamalahoa Pl. to the Old Pali Road.
 The residence is situated in a residential neighborhood and is in good to fair condition with substantive original elements intact.

-It is a single-story residence with a lower level recessed partially into the site slope serving carport, storage and laundry.
+It is a single-story residence with a lower level that is partially recessed into the site serving a carport, storage, and laundry.
 The lower portion is executed in concrete masonry units.